dotnet/AspNetCore.Docs/aspnetcore/security/anti-request-forgery.md

 ## Multiple browser tabs and the Synchronizer Token Pattern

 With the Synchronizer Token Pattern, only the most recently loaded page is guaranteed to contain a valid antiforgery token.
-Apps that wish to support multiple tabs should test supported browser and log failures. ***Using multiple tabs can be problematic***.
+Apps that wish to support multiple tabs should test supported browsers and log failures. ***Using multiple tabs can be problematic***.
 For example, if a user opens multiple tabs:

  * Only the most recently loaded tab contains a valid antiforgery token.
  * Requests made from previously loaded tabs fail with an error: `Antiforgery token validation failed.
 The antiforgery cookie token and request token do not match`